zwecrab/NPU/A6_Talk_With_You/README.md

 | `mistralai/Mistral-7B-Instruct-v0.2` | 7B | More detailed responses but requires more memory | 119.60s       | 99.85s       |

 #### Final Choice:
 The **Qwen2.5-Coder model** was chosen due to its efficiency and speed while maintaining accurate responses within limited computational resources.

 ---

+### Mitigating Generation of Unrelated Information

+By strategically designing chatbot prompts to strictly avoid generating unrelated content, we significantly reduce instances where the model provides irrelevant or off-topic information.
+Additionally, the temperature parameter of the generator model has been decreased, which reduces randomness during text generation, thereby lowering the likelihood of model hallucinations.

+---
+# Task 3: Chatbot Development
 ## Chatbot Implementation
 The chatbot pipeline consists of:
 1. **Document Loader**: Loads PDFs for retrieval.